gdias/rwdSlider/readme.md

 ## RWD-Slider
 > v 0.0.2

-Generate a responsive slideshow component in JavaScript
+Generate a responsive slideshow component in native JavaScript.

 ### Features
 + Slider Responsive
 + Auto size items
 + Update size of items when "onResize"
 + Breakpoint for modify nbView
++ Css classes for state of arrows
++ Without jQuery

 #### DEMO
 Clone this repository and in CLI :
+> npm install
 > gulp

 ### HTML